CC BY-SA 3.0 Lukealderton

 There are many different configurations possible with a rigid-flex assembly.
 The number of layers between rigid and flex sections do not have to match giving you full customizability to fit a PCB design into a tight enclosure.
 Just be sure to follow the standards outlined in IPC 2223C for quality.

 Because rigid designs often deal with complex 3D requirements, it can be useful to have powerful PCB design software that supports a holistic approach to design that bridges the gap between electrical and mechanical domains.
-Check out Cadence’s suite of PCB design and analysis tools today.

 About the AuthorFollow on Linkedin Visit Website More Content by Cadence PCB Solutions